annin-tofu/movie-platform-app/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 # movie-platform-app

+# preparation

+## create an app

+$ npx create-react-app movie-platform-app --template redux

+## setup firebase

+click the cog (setting)

+click <>

+and follow 5 steps.

+then click config under SDK setup and configuration

+copy and paste it to firebase.js folder

+## setup firebase authentication

+enable email auth as a sign-in method